drod75/numpy-work/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This repository tracks my progress in learning NumPy.
-My goal is to replicate machine learning algorithms using NumPy, starting with Linear Regression.
+My goal is to replicate Linear Regression, and later Machine Learning using NumPy.

 (back to top)